An efficient Monte Carlo method for valid prior-free possibilistic statistical inference

 \section{Abstract}

-Inferential models (IMs) offer prior-free, Bayesian-like, posterior degrees of belief designed for statistical inference, which feature a frequentist-like calibration property that ensures reliability of said inferences.
-The catch is that IMs' degrees of belief are possibilistic rather than probabilistic and, since the familiar Monte Carlo methods approximate probabilistic quantities, there are computational challenges associated with putting the IM framework into practice.
-The present paper addresses this shortcoming by developing a new Monte Carlo-based tool designed specifically to approximate the IM's possibilistic output.
-The proposal is based on a characterization of the possibilistic IM's credal set, which identifies the ``best probabilistic approximation'' of the IM as a mixture distribution that can be readily approximated and sampled from; these samples can then be transformed into a possibilistic approximation of the IM.
+Inferential models (IMs) offer prior-free, Bayesian-like posterior degrees of belief designed for statistical inference, which feature a frequentist-like calibration property that ensures reliability of said inferences.
+The catch is that IMs' degrees of belief are possibilistic rather than probabilistic and, since the familiar Monte Carlo methods approximate probabilistic quantities, there are significant computational challenges associated with putting this framework into practice.
+The present paper overcomes these challenges by developing a new Monte Carlo method designed specifically to approximate the IM's possibilistic output.
+The proposal is based on a characterization of the possibilistic IM's credal set, which identifies the ``best probabilistic approximation'' of the IM as a mixture distribution that can be readily approximated and sampled from.
+These samples can then be transformed into an approximation of the possibilistic IM.
 Numerical results are presented highlighting the proposed approximation's accuracy and computational efficiency.